iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 > Psych will not allow appts for Medicare insured.
 Also, doctors are not allowed to write prescriptions for controlled substances such as anxiety meds or some psych medications.
 Should be clearly stated in app<br> :date: __2020-10-28 21:08:45__

-> Very First virtual appointment...it was awesome Dr Rachel was very intune and on point....... unfortunately wifi plan cut out prior to the end of second visit a few days later !
-So I'm still in need of medication and relief .
-App/Concept Extremely patient friendly<br> :date: __2020-09-27 19:48:53__

 #### 2-star reviews